cutandjoin/cutandjoin.github.io/index.md

 ### Version 2.0.0.0 - Jun 28, 2025

-### Version 2.6.0.0 - Aug 10, 2026
+### Version 2.6.1.0 - Aug 22, 2026
-- Added support for .txt files
-- Added a new command parameter (at)
+- Added a new value to the command parameter (qd)
+- Added new command parameters (qti, qte)
-- Added a new command alias (load)
+- Added a new command alias (reftag)
-- Changed the values of the command parameters (ie, ee)
-- Removed the "Ctrl/Shift/Alt + Drop TXT Files" feature
-- Unified paste operations in the main window under Ctrl+V and removed Ctrl+Shift+V
-- Changed how command parameters (cb, ip, ar, up) are applied to paste operations in the main window
-- Fixed an issue with incorrect paste positions in the main window
-- Improved waveform rendering performance
+- Added support for new ID3 tag fields (e.g., Album Artist, Track Number)
+- Added Undo/Redo menus to the vmp3 screen
+- Fixed a bug where the ri parameter was incorrectly applied when reassigning
-- Added lang.txt entries (stf_c001-c007, stf_d001-d002)
+- Added lang.txt entries (vmp_m030-vmp_m055, pli_c471)
-- Updated a lang.txt entry (txt_c006)
-- Removed lang.txt entries (prn_c102–prn_c105, prn_c261–prn_c264)
-- Changed the author name
-- Updated the distribution packages (Self-contained and Framework-dependent builds)
-- Updated the system requirements (the primary download no longer requires the .NET Runtime)
-- Fixed minor bugs

 For detailed update information, see the <a href="https://forum.cjmapp.net/viewforum.php?f=3">full changelog</a>.